paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2011-03-28-brasilia_palace_hotel.markdown

 Our use and understanding of glass has improved to the point where it is often favoured over the concrete synonymous with architects like Niemeyer, yet had these techniques been available when he originally designed this building, I'm sure the result would have been similar.

-{% figure A vintage Rural Willys parked underneath the hotel. %}
+{% figure "A vintage Rural Willys parked underneath the hotel" %}
 ![](/assets/images/2011/03/ruralwillys.jpg)
 {% endfigure %}